Nathan-html/weather-api.js/README.md

 # About

-weather-api.ts is a simple Node.js module that allows you to easily interact with the API of weatherapi.com.
+weather-api.ts is an unofficial plugin that allows you to easily interact with the API of weatherapi.com

 # Installation